AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/site-creation/enable-front-end-pipeline.md

 ## Enabling Front-End Pipeline {#enabling}

-Enabling your site is done from the Sites console.
+Enabling your site is done from the Sites console using the [Site rail.](site-rail.md)

 1. Log into AEM and navigate to your site via **Global Navigation** &gt; **Sites**.
 1. Select your site in the console.
 You must select the root of the site and not any child pages.